 Now let’s get into the good stuff.
 Moving beyond Vitamin C and all its alter-egos, what exactly does this vitamin do for our skin and how?

-Like we said before, Vitamin C is an active antioxidant and so its job is to find and bind with free-radical compounds to neutralize them.
+Like we said before, Vitamin C is an active antioxidant.
+Its job is to bind with free-radical compounds to neutralize them.
 This makes it the perfect ingredient to protect skin from the daily stress of our modern environment.
-For instance, when skin is exposed to the sun, free-radicals are produced by that trigger inflammation which can lead to premature aging and unwanted pigmentation like sun spots.
+For instance, when skin is exposed to the sun, free-radicals are produced that trigger inflammation which can lead to premature aging and unwanted pigmentation like sun spots.
 With Vitamin C, those free-radicals are neutralized and your skin stays in a safe and happy state.

 Vitamin C has also been noted to be a powerful player in the game of collagen production.
 Studies have shown that it is a primary factor in stabilizing and creating collagen molecules and that makes it one of the most reliable anti-aging ingredients in controlled studies.
 As a compound, Vitamin C is essential for the biosynthesis of collagen and it has been proposed that it influences not only the amount of collagen molecules being synthesized, but also the quality of those collagen molecules.
-Meaning that Vitamin C can help encourage the growth and production of collagen and also can help that new collagen to be better and stronger.
+In short, Vitamin C can help encourage the growth and production of collagen and also can help new collagen to be better and stronger.

 Last, but most certainly not least, Vitamin C has a great effect on decreasing pigmentation in the skin.
 Specifically, Vitamin C operates as a substance that interrupts the key steps of melanogenesis, aka the process in which skin cells create pigment.
-When melanogenesis in the cells is disturbed, by a blemish for example, the pigmentation process can result in undesirable spots often referred to as hyper or hypo-pigmentation.
+When melanogenesis in the cells is disturbed, by a blemish for example, the pigmentation process can result in undesirable spots often referred to as hyperpigmentation.
 Vitamin C can help prevent these spots from occurring and also help with their healing.